Calf Rescue And Adoption Program

 A residential treatment center set in a ranch for boys setting offers unique opportunities for personal growth.
-For example, the Calf Rescue Program allows your son to develop and practice skills such as empathy and responsibility.
+For example, the Calf Rescue and Adoption Program allows your son to develop and practice skills such as empathy and responsibility.
 All of the calves in the Calf Rescue Program are male calves from local dairy ranches.
-If Discovery Ranch for Boys (DRB) did not adopt the calves, then the calves would die.
+If Discovery Ranch for Boys (DRB) did not adopt the calves, then the calves would be discarded at the dairy and left to die.
 Because the male calves do not produce milk, dairy ranchers do not invest in their care.
 Rescuing the calves provides the animals with an opportunity for a better, longer life; as well as giving troubled teens an opportunity to learn essential life lessons.

-The Calf Rescue Program is the perfect program for teens who have been resistant to traditional therapy.
-In this behavior program, your son will learn what it means to be responsible for a life other than his own.
-The wobbly baby calf will be completely dependent on your son.
+The Calf Rescue Program is the perfect program for teens who have been resistant to behavioral or traditional therapy.
+In this therapeutic program, your son will learn what it means to be responsible for a life other than his own.
+The wobbly baby calf will be completely dependant on your son.

 Boys must feed the calves three times a day; morning, noon, and night.
 In icy snow, rain, or hot weather, your son will have to go outside to care for his calf.
 By caring for the calf, he will focus on something other than himself.
 Over time, caring for something other than himself will become a daily habit.